-The Theory Colloquium is an organization of graduate students that supports the discussion of cultural criticism, especially that with significance to the entangled traditions of Marxism and psychoanalysis.
-We invite scholars, writers, and teachers of literary theory to present the English Department with recent work; we also sponsor the informal study of texts central to the field.
-In the past our itinerary has consisted of talks on Jean-Claude Milner, Gilles Deleuze, and Paul de Man, and reading groups on Marx’s Capital and Sartre’s Critique of Dialectical Reason.
-The Theory Colloquium aspires to strengthen methodological commitments across the Department.
+The Theory Colloquium is an organization of graduate students that supports the discussion of cultural criticism, theories of literature and language, and critical traditions across disciplines.
+We invite scholars, writers, and teachers of literary theory and language to present the English Department with recent work; we also sponsor panels and the informal study of texts central to the field.
+In the past our programs have included talks on Jean-Claude Milner, Gilles Deleuze, and Paul de Man, as well as reading groups on Marx’s Capital and Sartre’s Critique of Dialectical Reason.
+The Theory Colloquium aspires to strengthen methodological commitments across the English Department and other disciplines.
 As part of our effort to serve the entire community, we are keen to coordinate with other colloquia, and we welcome the participation of all students and faculty, regardless of specialty.
-For a list of events from 2016-2017, please see below; to get involved, please contact Ali Mctar (firstname.lastname@example.org) or Russ Leo (email@example.com).
+For a list of events from 2018-2019, please see below; to get involved, please contact Jessica Terekhov, Ali Mctar, or Russ Leo.

 Lyric Thinking: Humanism, Poetry, Modernity

 Please review introduction prior to talk.
 Introduction available from Mary Prokop (firstname.lastname@example.org)

 A daylong conference on the significance of migration to the literary, cultural, and intellectual history of the early modern period, featuring a keynote from Christopher Wood, Professor of German at New York University.

 A conversation with Paul North, Professor of German at Yale, about his 2015 study of Franz Kafkaâ's ZÃrau Aphorisms.

 This event was a collaboration between our colloquium and Comparative Literature, German, Renaissance and Early Modern Studies, and the Theory Colloquium.
 Professor Balfour gave a lively presentation on the aesthetics of the sublime and inversion.